 MaterialsStudents are required to purchase a basic art materials kit as part of their studies.
 The kits are available for order via an elected supplier who packs them at discounted rate.
 The costs are approximately $200-$500 depending on the course area – please see order form for details.

-Entrance RequirementsYou need to demonstrate an interest in the Visual Arts.
-No folio is required.
-You will need to attend an interview with the Visual Arts Program Lead.
-Book an interview here.
+Entrance RequirementsYou will be asked to attend an interview with the Visual Arts Program Lead.

 Pathways to further studyOnce you successfully complete the course you will be able to articulate into Melbourne Polytechnic's Diploma of Graphic Design (CUA50715) or the Certificate IV in Visual Arts (CUA41315).